ProfRandom/WCB-Canon/Canon Files/Planemons 3 — Parameter Boundaries.md

 - If eccentricity is low (e < 0.10), no major seasonal variation through the year.
 - All days are the same length, everywhere, all year long.
-- "Seasonal" constellations still occur, because the direction the "night side" of the planemo faces still changes as it orbits.
+- "Seasonal" constellations still occur, because the direction the "night side" of the planemon faces still changes as it orbits.
 - No change in the size of the star in the sky during orbit.
 - From a stellar standpoint, the concept of a "year" would be meaningless
 	- ONLY changes like the slow rotation of the night sky from night to night, or the period of a major moon would be available for calendrical development.